thindil/steamsky/bin/doc/MODDING.md

   population of base owned by that faction.
 If it should be constant value, use attribute `population`.
 If it should be random value, use attribute `minpopulation` for minimum population and `maxpopulation` for maximum population.
-Minumum value is 0.
+Minimum value is 0.
 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.
 - Attribute `healingtools`: name of item type used to healing members of that